I am a rabbit owner who has learned along the way that bunnies are a real joy. Sometimes, however, they get sick.

 10. Snuffles (Pasteuella)

-Many a times you will hear your rabbit give a sneeze, sometimes it could simply be they are on the floor of your kitchen sniffing the ground and inhaled dust.
+Many a time you will hear your rabbit give a sneeze; this may simply be the result of inhaling dust around your house.
 This is not a problem.

-- Sneezing with a thick white or yellow nasal discharge.
+- Sneezing accompanied by a thick white or yellow nasal discharge

-If you notice any of these symptons bring your rabbit to the vet straight away because the earlier it is treated with antibiotics the better chance of survival for your rabbit.
+If you notice any of these symptoms, bring your rabbit to the vet straight away because the earlier it is treated with antibiotics the better chance of survival for your rabbit.

 11. Sore Hocks

 If you don’t have sufficient bedding in your rabbit hutch, this is how sore hock occurs.
 It’s the wire which hurts their feet.
 Also, if you don’t change their bedding regularly this would also be a factor.
 You need to either add more bedding hay to the hutch or add a blanket or towel.

 - Missing hair on the back legs near the bend